 There were four things I just couldn’t figure out exactly how to get around:

 - Our walls are textured.
 Some people have nice smooth walls, so they can get away with attaching the battens directly to the wall for a faux board and batten look.
 Not so much at our house.

 - The casing around all of our doors is super-thin MDF.
-I thought it would look funny if the battens (the vertical pieces) and top/bottom boards protruded past the door casing.
+I thought it would look funny if the battens (the vertical boards) and horizontal boards on the top and bottom protruded past the door casing.

 Maybe you can live with this.